Topic

 UDI 2017-003 Residence permit for working holiday

 Guidelines for processing applications for residence permits for working holidays pursuant to Section 6-27 of the Immigration Regulations.
-The guideline includes agreements on a working holiday scheme with Argentina, Australia, Japan and New Zealand.
+The guideline includes agreements on a working holiday scheme with Andorra, Argentina, Australia, Japan and New Zealand.

 1. Introduction